 If you're willing to shell out quite a bit, the Stalls offer some seriously good views of the stage.
 However, if you're looking for some good views without being too hard on your wallet, the following are the seats you can opt for.

 In the Circle section, seats 7-43 provide decent views of the stage.
 In the Stalls, seats 13-38 in Rows N-Y are the seats you must go for if you're looking for good views of the stage, but have budgetary restrictions.

 - The theater is one of the largest West End theatres, seating over 2000 people.

 - The Stalls have 1323 seats, with rows D to L providing a good view of the stage, especially those right in the middle.

 - The Circle section has 752 seats.
 Seats 7-43 of Rows A-E provide a good view of the entire stage, while the seats at the corner have slightly obstructed views.

 - If you’re looking for a private theatre viewing experience, there are box seats in the Dominion Theater - Royal Box and Nederlander Box, of which the latter has accessible seating.

 - The last five rows of the Stalls have slightly obstructed views due to the overhang of the Circle section.

 - The last five sections of the Circle feel very far away from the stage, and can make you feel isolated.
 However, the middle sections of the Circle have amazing views of the stage.

-- Bat Out of Hell comes to the Dominion Theatre in April 2018.
+- The Prince of Egypt comes to the Dominion Theatre in February 2020.